 School’s out, summer is finally here.
 But, we still need to remember our ABC’s.
-In this case, the ABC’s in regards to protecting our skin and preventing skin cancer.
+In this case, the ABC’s of summer skin care in regards to protecting our skin and preventing skin cancer.
 The sun can be beneficial, giving us the much-needed Vitamin D and providing us with a nice tan that makes us look healthy, vibrant, and alive.
 But be careful…the sun can also be dangerous and very damaging to our skin.
 The sun can cause premature aging, wrinkles, and various forms of skin cancer.
 This can be prevented by the use of sunscreen and sunblock.
 If, however, you are beyond the prevention stage, the effects of the sun on the skin can be minimized, reversed, or even removed, if necessary.

 ABC’s of Summer Skin Care